|

-JAPANESE WWII ARMY SWORD - 20
+WWII JAPANESE ARMY KATANA SWORD - #20 -

 The Samurai sword is one of the most desirable military collectibles in the market.
-Thanks to their use in movies and
+Thanks to their

-television, the samurai sword has become a household name.
+use in movies and television, the samurai sword has become a household name.

 The sample shown here is a WWII Japanese Officer Samurai Sword.
-At one point these swords were not the most desirable.
-However,
+At one point these swords were not the

-in recent years they have gained popularity.
-This section of the website is dedicated to the discussion of the WWII era
+most desirable.
+However, in recent years they have gained popularity.
+This section of the website is

 Wrapping and menuki are cast-formed.
 Typical WWII Imperial Japanese Army style fittings.